MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/unreal-pixel-streaming-at-scale.md

 Currently automated Azure dashboards aren&#39;t built when deploying the solution; however, outside of regular host metrics like CPU/Memory, some key metrics will be important to monitor in Azure Monitor/Application Insights such as:

-- SSPlayerConnected – The most key metric to know when a user connected (use Count)
+- `SSPlayerConnected` – The most key metric to know when a user connected (use Count)
-- SSPlayerDisconnected – When a user disconnects from the Signaling Server (use Count)
+- `SSPlayerDisconnected` – When a user disconnects from the Signaling Server (use Count)
-- AvailableConnections – The amount of available Signaling Servers not being used (use Avg)
+- `AvailableConnections` – The amount of available Signaling Servers not being used (use Avg)
-- TotalConnectedClients – Amount of Signaling Servers connected to the Matchmaker (use Avg)
+- `TotalConnectedClients` – Amount of Signaling Servers connected to the Matchmaker (use Avg)
-- TotalInstances – The total number of VMSS instances—should be same as TotalCC&#39;s (use Avg)
+- `TotalInstances` – The total number of VMSS instances
-- PercentUtilized – The percentage of Signaling Servers (streams) in use (use Avg)
+- `PercentUtilized` – The percentage of Signaling Servers (streams) in use (use Avg)
-- MatchmakerErrors – The number of Matchmaker (use Count)
+- `MatchmakerErrors` – The number of Matchmaker (use Count)

 View a tutorial on creating a dashboard in Azure Monitor [here](https://docs.microsoft.com/en-us/azure/azure-monitor/essentials/tutorial-metrics-explorer).